Queen accepts medical advice to rest, cancels N Ireland trip

 She had previously been photographed using a cane in 2003, but that was after she underwent knee surgery.

+Britain’s longest-lived and longest-reigning monarch, Elizabeth is due to celebrate her Platinum Jubilee — 70 years on the throne — next year.

-The queen, who was widowed this year, still keeps a busy schedule of royal duties.
+The queen, who was widowed this year when Prince Philip died at age 99 in April, still keeps a busy schedule of royal duties.
 On Tuesday, she held audiences with diplomats and hosted a reception at Windsor Castle for global business leaders.

+Despite her great age, the monarch has politely declined the honor of being named “Oldie of the Year” by a British magazine.
+The Oldie magazine on Tuesday published the queen’s response to its suggestion that she follow in the footsteps of former recipients, such as actor Olivia de Havilland and artist David Hockney.

+“Her Majesty believes you are as old as you feel, as such The Queen does not believe she meets the relevant criteria to be able to accept, and hopes you will find a more worthy recipient,” said a letter from her assistant private secretary, Tom Laing-Baker.
+He ended the letter “with Her Majesty’s warmest best wishes.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.